artenax/fractal/README.md

 * Can I run Fractal with the window closed?

 Currently Fractal does not support this.
-Fractal is a GNOME application, and accordingly adheres GNOME guidelines and paradigms.
+Fractal is a GNOME application, and accordingly adheres to the GNOME guidelines and paradigms.
 This will be revisited if or when GNOME gets a proper paradigm to interact with apps running in the background.

 ## The origin of Fractal